Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 Opus Francigenum, like the Italian Renaissance—which tarred it as being made by Goths—is still an influential artistic movement.

-Furthermore, have you ever wondered why small wooden churches have, with absolutely no structural need, pointed windows?
-They do so to imitate the majesty of Opus Francigenum cathedrals.
+Furthermore, have you ever wondered why small wooden churches, with absolutely no structural need, have pointed windows?
+They do so to imitate the majesty of the Opus Francigenum cathedrals.

 Dear reader, ask yourself: are thousands of churches and cathedrals across Europe, the Americas, Asia, and Australia barbarian monuments?

-When Suger and his unnamed architect discussed how they could let divine light enter their basilica, the Goth barbarian nation was already in history's dustbin.
+When Suger and his unnamed architect discussed how they could let divine light enter their basilica, the Gothic barbarian nation was already in history's dustbin.

 Gothic is an insult that means monstrous architecture created by barbarians responsible for the Dark Ages.
 Why repeat the slander?